Topics Map > Event Resources

 - Keep them small.
 Limit discussion groups to about 5-7 students to allow for relationships to develop and discussions to deepen.

 - Set up staggered due dates.
-Clarify that first posts are due at least 3 days before final due date to ensure discussion can develop.
+Clarify that first posts are due at least three days before the final due date to ensure discussion can develop.

 - Offer scaffolding to teach students how to discuss.
 Use sentence starters, roles, or clear instructions about how to post and how to reply.